openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 The second example shows the Daily Student Enrollment chart for a small, private online course.
-In this course, the course team used the Instructor Dashboard to autoenroll all of the students.
+In this course, the course team used the Instructor Dashboard to automatically enroll all of the students.

 .. image:: ../images/enrollment_chart_SPOC.png
- :alt: The Daily Student Enrollment chart with a nearly vertical line showing
+ :alt: A Daily Student Enrollment chart with a nearly vertical line showing
        an increase from just over 0 to over 700 students in a two week period.
+       The mouseover tip for May 17, 2014 is shown.

 ..
 IMFx/OL14.01/2T2014/enrollment/activity/